castai/docs/docs/administration/configuring-do-credentials.md

 # Configure Digital Ocean credentials

-These are the simple instructions to obtain your API access key from Digital Ocean.
+These are the simple instructions to obtain your API access key from Digital Ocean and create your cluster.

 First of all, [visit your Digital Ocean account.](https://cloud.digitalocean.com/)